HannaS10/FedFAGTB/README.md

 1) run `preprocessing.py` to get appropriate data
 2) run `prepareData.py` to split data into n clients and k folds

-`states.py` includes all states and state transitions and performs the FL workflow `helpfunctions.py` includes all necessary functions, imported by `states.py`
+`states.py` includes all states and state transitions and performs the FL workflow, `helpfunctions.py` includes all necessary functions, imported by `states.py`

 For registering and testing your apps or using other apps, please visit